-You’ve found your perfect next property and you know opportunities like this don’t come around that often.
+When you found your perfect next property and you know opportunities like this don’t come around that often.
 Unfortunately, so does everyone else and the chances are if your eyes on it, someone else is probably looking to purchase the property also.
 Securing the dream home is all about acting fast and this means you don’t always have the time to sell the home you’re currently living in, in fact you hardly ever will.
-This is where bridging finance can be extremely useful.
+This is where expat bridging loans can be extremely useful.
 Whether you’re upgrading or downgrading, bridging finance can offer solutions to juggling the pressure of multiple mortgages.

 What is Bridging Finance for Expats?

 A bridging loan bridges the gap between securing a mortgage for a new property before an existing property is sold.
 They offer short-term access to funds at a sometimes higher rate of interest or more likely, just at the standard variable rate, with no discounts applied.
 Your credit history will go a long way when it comes to securing bridging finance with your lender but there are a number of other factors that will affect approval.
 These factors include the risk associated with the loan, the value of the property you currently own, the amount of the one you’ll be purchasing and the amount of time the loan needs.